stealjs/es6-module-loader/README.md

 # ES6 Module Loader Polyfill [![Build Status][travis-image]][travis-url]

+# DEPRECATED

+The loader extension was merged into StealJS core and this repository will no longer be maintained.

+--
 _For upgrading to ES6 Module Loader 0.16, [read the release notes here](https://github.com/ModuleLoader/es6-module-loader/releases/tag/v0.16.0)._

 Dynamically loads ES6 modules in browsers and [NodeJS](#nodejs-use) with support for loading existing and custom module formats through loader hooks.